pranislav/NSE/README.md

-# NSE Conjugate Heat Transfer Example
+# NSE Conjugate Heat Transfer

-This repository contains a deal.II-based 2D flow and temperature solver.
+This repository contains a FEM-based 2D time-independent conjugate heat transfer solver with incompressible flow using deal-II library.
+It solves for a velocity field on fluid areas and temperature field on whole mesh.
 It was originally based on deal.II step-57.

-The current setup models incompressible flow in a channel with solid walls and a separate temperature solve over the full fluid-solid domain.
+**Governing equations:**

+Incompressible steady-state Navier-Stokes equations:

+`(u · ∇)u − ν∆u + ∇p − f = 0`,

+`∇ · u = 0`,

+where u is the velocity, ν is viscosity, p is pressure and f external body force.

+Steady advection-diffusion:

+`u · ∇T − κ∆T − s = 0`,

+where T is temperature, κ is thermal diffusivity and s is a source term.

 ## Build